 When we have free weekends, we like to bake a big batch of muffins for storage, but most often, we buy ours from the bakery near our restaurant just before we go home at night so we enjoy some discount.

-We vacuum seal and freeze it, and when we are in the mood for it, we just pop it in the toaster for a quick heat-up.
+We vacuum seal and freeze it easily with a vacuum sealer, and when we are in the mood for it, we just pop it in the toaster for a quick heat-up.
 This can be enjoyed with bacon or sausages.

 Fruit breakfasts for the vitamins and fiber: